From mobile phone use to licences, there are lots of rules around driving in the UK.

 Can a child be in a car with a learner driver?

 As long as the front seat passenger meets the requirements for who can sit with a learner driver, it’s legal for children to also be in the car.
 However, given the potential distraction of having a child in the car, it is not advisable.
 Consider having just the learner driver and an experienced driver in the car to supervise for at least the initial practice sessions.

 Can I leave the ‘L’ plates on when a qualified driver is behind the wheel?

 What are the rules on alcohol and supervising a learner driver?

 When you’re supervising a learner driver, you have all the same legal responsibilities as when you’re driving.
 Effectively, you are just as much in control and responsible for the vehicle as the driver.
 That means it’s definitely not okay to be supervising a learner driver if you are over the legal drink-drive alcohol limits or if you have taken illegal drugs.

-Can I use a hand-held mobile phone while supervising a learner driver?
+Can I use a hand-held mobile while supervising a learner driver?

 No. Even if you are sitting in the passenger seat, if you are supervising a learner driver you cannot use a hand-held mobile phone.
 If you do and you are caught, you’ll receive six penalty points and a fine of £200 – the same penalty as if you were the actual driver.